-- B. Services must be tailored to the cultural and linguistic, needs, as well as gender identity considerations of individuals seeking care and within the target community. - VIII.
-Service Environment: Each treatment site and level of care creates an inviting and engaging clinical environment that is conducive to the delivery of high-quality healthcare services and demonstrates to patients their value; and supports patients with variable levels of commitment and different readiness for abstinence. - A. Investments are made to create and maintain this type of environment.
+- A. Investments are made to create and maintain this type of environment.
 Examples include: - 1.
-Lighting that is warm and inviting as opposed to sterile lighting. - 2.
-Walls that are painted in cohesive colors that are reflective of the patients and community served as opposed to institutional appearances and colors. - 3.
-Furniture that is coordinated and comfortable and not mismatched or worn; and reflective of a clinical waiting area or home-like environment, and not institutional or sterile-appearing. - B. Patients who are at different Stages of Change participate in group activities together when they have aligned recovery and abstinence goals. - 1.
+Lighting that is warm and not fluorescent and sterile. - 2.
+Walls that are painted in cohesive colors that are reflective of the patients and community served not institutional white/beige. - 3.
+Furniture that is coordinated and comfortable not mismatched or worn; and reflective of a clinical waiting area or home-like environment, and not institutional or sterile-appearing. - B. Patients who are at different Stages of Change participate in group activities together when they have aligned recovery and abstinence goals. - 1.
 Programing is individualized for each patient in treatment, and programs cannot develop fixed programs, such as a set program for those who commit to abstinence at admission and a separate fixed program for those that do not.
 Patients with different goals of care can be placed in groups together when there is a clinical rationale that supports the goals of each patient. - 2.
-Residential sites should consider creating separate and distinct areas for those with goals of abstinence from those with non-abstinent goals of care. - IX.
-Staff Training and Development: All administrative and direct service staff (e.g., counselors, LPHAs) working at treatment sites must participate in the following activities:
+Residential sites should consider creating separate and distinct areas for those with goals of abstinence from those with nonabstinent goals of care. - Staff Training and Development: All administrative and direct service staff (e.g., counselors, LPHAs) working at treatment sites must participate in the following activities: - A. Upon hire, and minimally overview updates annually thereafter, on the admission policy and demonstrate understanding of its requirements by attending a SAPC training or approved alternate presentation, including: - 1.
+Understand the difference between readiness for treatment and readiness for abstinence. - 2.
+Training on Prochaska and DiClemente's Stages of Change and key characteristics and process of each stage of change. - 3.
+Training on Motivational Interviewing (MI) techniques with an emphasis on patient engagement during the admission process